jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 [Container] 2020/10/03 02:48:13 Found 1 file(s)
 ```

 Finally, you can check and verify that each stage of your CodePipline has been successfully completed!
+You can observe in the log files how CloudGuard was downloaded and triggered, how Proact and FSP were enabled, and how the Build was completed (and then the stage was changed to Deploy.)

 ![header image](img/8-codepipeline-succeded.png)

 ## 6. Verification of CloudGuard protection

-On AWS Console, go to "Lambda", and the function that we've enabled the protection on.
+On AWS Console, go to "Lambda", and the function that we've deployed and enabled the CloudGuard protection on just now.
 Verify that a layer has been added to the function.

 ![header image](img/aws-lambda-function-layer.png)